silversub/terraform/tutorials/install_redhat_openshift.md

 1. Create a Docker container that installs IBM Cloud Provider plug-in for Terraform and the {{site.data.keyword.cloud_notm}} Provider plug-in.
 To execute IBM Cloud Provider plug-in for Terraform commands, you must be logged in to the container.
    You can also [install IBM Cloud Provider plug-in for Terraform and the {{site.data.keyword.cloud_notm}} Provider plug-in](/docs/terraform?topic=terraform-setup_cli#setup_cli) on your local machine to run IBM Cloud Provider plug-in for Terraform commands without a Docker container.
    {: tip}
-   1. Download the latest version of the Docker image for IBM Cloud Provider plug-in for Terraform and the {{site.data.keyword.cloud_notm}} Provider plug-in to your local machine.
+   1. Download the latest version of the Docker image for IBM Cloud Provider plug-in for Terraform to your local machine.
       ```
       docker pull ibmterraform/terraform-provider-ibm-docker
       ```